yairsultan/Startup-Success-Prediction/docs/startup_success_prediction.md

-<div style="font-size: 18px">We can see that our outliers graph for numeric columns are much better now!</br>
+<div style="font-size: 18px">We can see that our outliers graph for numeric columns are much better now!<br>
 Data cleaning is finished, le'ts fix our indexes and save the final data frame.</div>